syncfusion-content/blazor-docs/blazor/card/card-image.md

 ## Divider

-Divider used to separate the elements inside the card.
+Divider is used to separate the elements inside the card.
 You can add divider inside the card elements to separate it.
-Set `EnableSeperator` property to `true` in card content for adding a divider.
+Set the `EnableSeperator` property to `true` in card content for adding a divider.

 ```cshtml
 @using Syncfusion.Blazor.Cards